 Plan escape routes - The weather can be unpredictable, even during a British summer.
 You never know when a heavy cloud might descend and limit visibility.
 Planning where the nearest path back to safety is, from any point on your route, ensures you know the best way to escape should the weather turn.
 Be mindful of where the nearest buildings, roads or rivers are that will lead safely back to civilisation.

-Pack the right kit - yes, I know this isn’t directly about navigation (although a map and compass should be #1 and #2 on your list), but packing the right kit can make the difference between keeping calm in a whiteout and all out panic stations.
-Check the weather, and even if all looks well, a spare jacket for the cold and a head torch for unanticipated darkness will help prevent you getting caught off guard.
+Pack the right kit - Yes, we know this isn’t directly about navigation (although a map and compass should be #1 and #2 on your list), but packing the right kit can make the difference between keeping calm in a whiteout and all-out panic stations.
+Check the weather, and even if all looks well, a spare jacket for the cold and a head torch for unanticipated darkness will stop you getting caught off-guard.

-Trev told us that many folks fall into the trap of trying to set the map by using features and landmarks.
-Done by sight alone, it’s easier than you might think to line up the wrong feature and start heading in the wrong direction, and in a situation where you can’t make out any features at all, this technique would be pretty darn difficult.
+Trev told us that many folk fall into the trap of trying to set the map by using features and landmarks.
+Done by sight alone, it’s easier than you might think to line up the wrong feature and start heading in the wrong direction.
+In a situation where you can’t make out any features at all, this technique would be pretty darn difficult.

 We’ve mentioned the four D’s before, but Trev’s tips include 5 (and an unofficial 6th).

 Direction - What direction should you be heading in at different points in the journey?
 This could be an “approximately North-West” or a more precise “38 degrees.”